Streamlining Your Drupal Migration: A Time-Saving Guide

 For those who have worked with Drupal 7 or earlier, updating to a newer version often felt like a massive, complex project.
 It was a full-on migration that required extensive planning and effort.

 However, with the introduction of Drupal 8, the process has significantly improved.
-Migrating from Drupal 8 or 9 to Drupal 10 is much more straightforward an upgrade rather than a rebuild.
+Migrating from Drupal 8 or 9 to Drupal 10 or 11 is much more straightforward an upgrade rather than a rebuild.
 And it brings numerous benefits and new features that make the upgrade worthwhile.

 PHP version 8.1+